carmenmiravete/barley_variant_calling/README.md

 ## Introduction

 The main objective is to analyse the variant calling with GATK.
 To achive that goal I will follow the following process.
+1. Prepare DAta
 1. Quality Control
-2. Preprocessing
-3. (Assembly)
-4. Mapping
+2. Mapping
-5. (Annotation)
-6. Variant calling
+3. Variant calling

 Genome reference MorexV